scraggo/scraggo.github.io/_posts/2018-04-16-reflections-coding-bootcamp.md

 - I expanded my network to include Fullstack Alumni of cohorts past
 - I'm very proud of my Capstone project
 - I feel confident as a full stack developer
-- A lot of great career advice and guidance
+- I received a lot of great career advice and guidance

 Cons
 - I only have a few months of experience with some of the technologies I know